pointbazaar/espl1000/README.md

 ## Simplicity

 - [x] **hackable to the core**.
 Make it your own.
 Everything in this Lang is created with extendability and modularity in Mind.
+The Compiler is composed of many small programs, written in different language, which communicate via easy-to-understand file formats and protocols.
+No Dependencies other than the Respective Standard Libraries will be required in the future.
 - [x] **no macros** (no preprocessor needed, easier to read and understand code)
 - [x] **no backwards compatibility** (the language will change whenever a feature gets added / removed from the language.
 Little consideration will be given to existing code. )
 - [x] Dragon has a **very simple stack based calling convention** for simplicity reasons.
 It is incompatible with the C calling convention.